 Even in its mildest form, M.E. can have a significant impact on an individual’s life, and not just on their health.
-A lack of understanding and awareness about M.E. means patients can experience disbelief, and even discrimination, from friends, family, health and social care professionals and employers.
+A lack of understanding and awareness about M.E. means children, families and adults affected by M.E. can experience disbelief, and even discrimination, from friends, family, health and social care professionals, teachers, employers and colleagues.

 In February 2015 an Institute of Medicine (IOM) committee, commissioned by the US government, published a report, Beyond M.E./CFS: redefining an illness.